The following aspects should be considered before you deposit your data.

 Personal data within the meaning of the General Data Protection Regulation (GDPR) is data by which a living person can be identified, either directly or indirectly.
 Examples include names, identification numbers, location data, online identifiers, or elements that are characteristic of a person’s physical, physiological, genetic, mental, economic, cultural or social identity.
 Anonymous data is not considered personal data.
 Pseudonymized data, however, is considered personal data.

 - As a data controller under the GDPR, you or your organisation are responsible for the correct processing of personal data in your data set.
-This includes anonymising, pseudonymisation and/or encrypting personal data.
+This includes anonymising and minimising personal data, and the pseudonymisation and/or encrypting of personal data.
 It is important that you store the key securely and permanently elsewhere.

 Not all file formats ensure long-term usability, accessibility and preservation of data.
 DANS works with preferred formats.
 For more information, see the File formats page.

 For the purpose of sustainable archiving, DANS may convert non-preferred formats to preferred formats and publish a curated version of your dataset as a new version.